efabrica-team/graphql/README.md

 # GraphQL (work in progress)

 This package is using [webonyx/graphql-php](https://github.com/webonyx/graphql-php) as GraphQL driver and is meant to be used as automatic schema definition loader.
+For better understandation please reffer to [efabrica/nette-graphql](https://github.com/efabrica-team/nette-graphql) implementation of this package.

 ## Installation